micropython/micropython/docs/library/ubluetooth.rst

     - ``'mac'``: Returns the device MAC address.
 If a device has a fixed address (e.g. PYBD) then it will be returned.
 Otherwise (e.g. ESP32) a random address will be generated when the BLE interface is made active.
+      Note: on some ports, accessing this value requires that the interface is active (so that the MAC address can be queried from the controller).

     - ``'rxbuf'``: Get/set the size in bytes of the internal buffer used to store incoming events.
 This buffer is global to the entire BLE driver and so